trippo/ResponsiveFilemanager/readme.txt

 1. Upload the 'filemanager' folder where you want in your server.
 2. Create a folder for your uploaded files and give it write permission (755).
 3. Open filemanager/config/config.php and edit the settings (read config.php parameters setting paragraph).
 Save file.
-4. Subscribe to Aviary.com to get free app key to use for image editor (the free account permit to export image with maximum dimension 800x800 pixel) P.S.: remember aviary editor work only online so don't work on localhost!!
+4. Subscribe to Aviary.com to get a free app key (NB the free account limits the export of images to a maximum of 800x800 pixels)
+NB Aviary Editor only works online; it won't work on localhost
 5. Great!
 Your work is finished!

 PS If you don't see the preview images you need to give write permission to the thumbs folder.